-INSTRUCTIONAL METHODS:

-To facilitate self-motivated distance learning, this course is arranged in six (6) units with each week of the semester containing one to three (1-3) modules (for a total of 15 modules); pace yourself according to deadlines within each week.
+INSTRUCTIONAL METHODS: To facilitate self-motivated distance learning, this course is arranged in six (6) units with each week of the semester containing 2 to 4 modules; pace yourself according to deadlines within each week.
 All work for each module must be completed during the given window for that week.

 Deadlines are detailed in the following course schedule.
 All times and due dates for this course fall under the Eastern Time zone (ET).
-Unless noted otherwise, assignments open at 8:00 am EST on Sundays and close at 11:59pm EST on the following Friday/Sundays.
+Unless noted otherwise, modules open at 8:00 am EST on Sundays and close at 11:59pm EST a week from that following Monday.
 Course assessments consist of weekly quizzes, short writing assignments, weekly discussion board posts and responses, and one final project.

 All assignments will be further detailed below.
 Comprehension of the syllabus and class policies is essential.
 An online syllabus/course policies quiz must be taken before beginning the course.
-The quiz must be re-taken until you have gotten all answers correct.
+The quiz must be re-taken until you have achieved 100%.
 You will have several opportunities to retake the syllabus quiz (all other quizzes will only be given once).

-COURSE POLICIES
+COURSE POLICES

-ATTENDANCE POLICY:

-Although this is an online course, students are expected to view all links posted on the course website (e.g., lecture videos, short assignment videos) and all reading assignments (from the assigned text book and supplied articles) and are responsible for all material covered therein.
+ATTENDANCE POLICY: Although this is an online course, students are expected to view all links posted on the course website (e.g., lecture videos, short assignment videos) and all reading assignments (from the assigned text book and supplied articles) and are responsible for all material covered therein.
 Attention to these materials is essential for success in this course, as materials for quizzes, activities, and discussion topics may be drawn from any of them.
 Prompt involvement in discussion boards or any other group activity is expected as well.
 Participation follows strict guidelines detailed in assignment directions.

-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: